 Most of the states in America require some sort of car inspection to register the vehicle.
 It’s your responsibility to ensure the inspection is complete and paid for, or you won’t be able to renew your registration.
 How much does a car inspection cost?

-In this guide, we break down the average costs.
-We also examine the used car inspection and show you what systems should be looked at before you purchase a vehicle.
+In this guide, I break down the average cost.
+I also examine used car inspections and show you what systems should be looked at before you purchase a vehicle.

 How Much Does a Car Inspection Cost?